dirksavage88/isaac_ros_apriltag/README.md

 ### 8) If you OCI runtime failures, it could be multiple issues, see these fixes: https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common/issues/5

+### 9) Note that there are known issues with the navargs-daemon.
+I have found that even restarting the service does not solve nvidia argus node failures, but rebooting the jetson does.
+See: https://forums.developer.nvidia.com/t/nvargus-errors-timeout-and-inevitable-failure-happens-on-4x-different-nanos/175487

 ### Package Dependencies
 - [isaac_ros_common](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common)